 The orchestra began to play.

 Every eye in the ballroom was upon them—including those of her step-sisters.
-But, such was Cinderella’s transformation, they simply didn’t recognise her.
+But, such was her transformation, they simply didn’t recognise her.
 Instead, they stared in envy, longing to take her place before the Prince.

 But they never did.

 From that moment forth, the Prince had only eyes for Cinderella.
 The two of them spent the whole evening dancing in each other’s arms and greatly enjoying each other’s company.